larsenwork/monoid/Readme.md

 ###Code Editors
 I'm using opentype features `calt` + `liga` to create the ligatures.
 These are unfortunately not supported by all editors.
 You need to use the "Ligatures: Off" version if you're experiencing problems related to the ligatures.

+> Please add your findings to this readme if it isn't already there.

 #####Confirmed working
 * Atom - All platforms
 * Eclipse - All platforms